techiediaries/blog/_posts/2018-01-25-deploying-a-blog-part-3.markdown

 * see all of their own blog posts;
 * and delete their own blog posts from the system.

 In this third article, we will be covering deployments to two different environments (`staging` and `production`).
-We will be carrying this out by using two services, [Heroku](https://www.heroku.com) and Travis CI) allowing us to:
+We will be carrying this out by using two services, [Heroku](https://www.heroku.com) and [Travis-CI](https://travis-ci.com/)) allowing us to:

 * make code changes to the blog;
-* deploy these changes on committing them to github
+* deploy these changes on committing them to GitHub
 * almost instantly see their changes in production and/or staging

 ## About [Heroku](https://www.heroku.com)